OxfordRSE/uniqplus_snake_project/README.md

 <img src="https://www.silicon.co.uk/wp-content/uploads/2012/08/snakenokia3310.jpg" width="200" height="300" />

 ## Getting up and running in pygame
-To code up our snake game(s), we are going to use the fantastic Python package [pygame](https://www.pygame.org/news).
-To install `pygame`, you can run:
+To code up our snake game(s), we are going to use the Python package, [pygame](https://www.pygame.org/news).
+To install it, you can run:

 `pip install pygame`